Coping with the Ups and Downs of the Holiday Season

-Ideally, the holiday season should be a time for good cheer.
-But for many, it is also a time for loneliness, sadness, anxiety, depression, and family conflict.
+Ideally, the holiday season is a time of good cheer.
+But, as we all know, the holidays can also be a time of loneliness, sadness, anxiety, depression, and family conflict.
 Frequently people feel a profound sense of relief once the holidays are over.
-It’s a bit ironic that we should look forward to the end of this season, when it could be a time for celebration, thanksgiving, and family reunion.
-Here are eight things you can do to make this a better holiday season for you and those around you:
+It’s ironic that we should look forward to the end of this season, given the potential it holds for celebration and connection.
+Here are some ways to cope with the inevitable ups and downs of the holiday season.

 Don’t underestimate the role of two essential holiday villains when it comes to depression, fatigue and irritability – alcohol and sugar.
 Both are drugs and wreak havoc with your blood sugar system, according to Kathleen DesMaisons, Ph.D., author of Potatoes Not Prozac.
-You might get a quick “lift” from some Christmas cookies with green icing.
-But it may not be long before you find yourself craving a cup of coffee or a piece of pie just to help you feel a bit more alert.
+You might get a quick “lift” from some Christmas cookies with green icing, but before long you may find yourself craving a cup of coffee and a piece of pie to feel a bit more alert.
 Whatever goes up must come down – and that’s particularly true of your blood sugar.
 And as your blood sugar levels crash so does your energy level and your spirits.

 3. Reflect on your Good Fortune